 At Scoliosis PT Jax, we specialize in adult scoliosis treatment using the Schroth Method—the leading non-surgical approach proven to stabilize spinal curves, slow progression, and relieve pain, stiffness, and discomfort.
 Each program is tailored to the individual, focusing on specific exercises that improve posture, restore muscular balance, and enhance spinal alignment.

-To further support long-term strength and mobility, we integrate Pilates-based therapies including the reformer, Pilates chair, and CoreAlign.
-These complementary techniques build core strength, increase flexibility, and promote spinal stability.
-By combining the Schroth Method with Pilates, we deliver a comprehensive and individualized treatment plan designed to improve posture, reduce pain, and enhance overall quality of life.
+We also integrate Pilates-based therapies for long-term strength and mobility.
+This includes the reformer, Pilates chair, and CoreAlign.
+These techniques build core strength, increase flexibility, and promote spinal stability.
+Together, the Schroth Method and Pilates create a comprehensive treatment plan.
+The goal is simple — better posture, less pain, and improved quality of life.